First passage percolation with long-range correlations and applications to random Schr\"odinger operators: Introduction

+In this paper we discuss two applications of our first passage percolation results to the random conductance model, presented in detail in Section~\ref{sec:RCM}.
+Our main illustration of the link between these two models will be Corollary~\ref{cor:optidecay} below, in which we use our main FPP result in Theorem~\ref{the:mainGFF} to bound the distance \eqref{eq:def_dKappa} governing the exponential decay in our main Green kernel bound \eqref{eq:Agmon_intro}.

-In our first application, discussed in Subsection~\ref{sec:RCMhk}, we consider the RCM without killing, i.e.\ $h=0$, but with a general speed measure $\theta^\om$ as an additional feature.
-For this model, we improve the heat kernel upper bounds obtained in \cite{ADS19} for random walks on weighted graphs with fixed conductances $a^{\omega}$ under some integrability conditions, see Theorem~\ref{thm:hke} below.
-These bounds are governed by some distance $d_{\theta}^{\omega}(x,y),$ see \eqref{eq:def_intMetric}, instead of the Euclidean distance $|x-y|.$ When the conductances $a^{\omega}$ are random, this distance $d_{\theta}^{\omega}$ can be seen as a first passage percolation distance, as defined in \eqref{intro:defT}.
+As a first immediate application of our first passage percolation results, discussed in Subsection~\ref{sec:RCMhk}, we consider the RCM with a general speed measure $\theta$.
+For this model, we improve under certain conditions the heat kernel upper bounds obtained in \cite{ADS19} for random walks on weighted graphs with unbounded conductances satisfying some integrability conditions, see Theorem~\ref{thm:hke} below.
+Similarly as in Theorem~\ref{thm:Agmon_intro}, the exponential decay in those bounds is governed by the so-called intrinsic distance $d_{\theta}^{\omega}(x,y)$, see \eqref{eq:def_intMetric}, instead of the Euclidean distance $|x-y|$, but with a polynomial pre-factor in terms of $|x-y|$.
+When the conductances are random, $d_{\theta}^{\omega}$ can be seen as a first passage percolation distance, as defined in \eqref{intro:defT}.
 Hence, in view of Proposition~\ref{prop:FPP_lower_gen}, the bounds in \cite{ADS19} are not of Gaussian type in a general ergodic framework.
-As indicated by Theorem~\ref{the:mainGFF}, when the weights depend on the Gaussian free field, our methods show that the distance $d_{\theta}^{\omega}$ and the Euclidean distance are comparable, which then yields genuine Gaussian type estimates.
-As usual, this can be extended to more general models with long-range correlations, and to more general choices of the weights, see Theorem~\ref{thm:hkeGauss}.
+As indicated by Theorem~\ref{the:mainGFF}, when, for instance, the weights depend on the Gaussian free field, our methods however show that the distance $d_{\theta}^{\omega}$ and the Euclidean distance are comparable.
+Hence, as an immediate though important consequence of our results combined with the heat kernel bounds in \cite{ADS19}, we get genuine Gaussian upper heat kernel estimates, see Theorem~\ref{thm:hkeGauss}, which significantly extend the upper bounds for simple random walks on correlated percolation clusters obtained in \cite{Sa17} under slightly different conditions.

-In our second application to the RCM, see Subsections~\ref{sec:Agmon_result} and \ref{sec:Agmon} below, we study the Green function $g^\om(x,y)$ associated with the random Schr\"odinger operator \eqref{eq:defL_intro} for a general class of ergodic and unbounded conductances and killing measures in dimension $d\geq 3,$ as defined in \eqref{eq:defgreen}.
-As a result, see Theorem~\ref{thm:GKdecay_killing}, we obtain an exponential decay estimate with respect to the Euclidean distance, which in particular implies that almost surely